jataware/views2_ensemble/README.md

 	--start_date 2020-10 \
 	--end_date 2023-11 \
 	--country Ethiopia \
-	--gdp_pcap -.25 \
+	--gdp_pcap -0.25 \
-	--infant_mortality -.25 \
+	--infant_mortality 0.25 \
-	--liberalDemocracyIndex -.35 \
+	--liberalDemocracyIndex -0.35 \
 	--foodProdIndex -0.2
 ```

-Here we simulate a case where Ethiopia has a systemic shock at the outset of the simulation, causes a 25% reduction in GDP per capita, a 25% decrease in infant mortality, a 35% decrease in liberal democracy, and a 20% decrease in food production.
+Here we simulate a case where Ethiopia has a systemic shock at the outset of the simulation, causes a 25% reduction in GDP per capita, a 25% increase in infant mortality, a 35% decrease in liberal democracy, and a 20% decrease in food production.

 Note that in either case, two volumes are mounted to the Docker container: